Dravex18/D2-Robotics-WRO2025/SRC/README.md

 ```
 </details>

- * PART 2 — HELPERS (paths, pursuit, comms, layout, step tracking)
+### HELPERS (paths, pursuit, comms, layout, step tracking)

- * What: Pure helper functions that select paths, compute angle error,
- * communicate with the Pi with timeout safety, fix lane layout,
- * and manage step latching.
- * How: Stateless logic where possible; when stateful, reset flags
- * explicitly on path changes or step transitions.
+In this section, helper functions are implemented to handle essential tasks such as selecting the path to follow, calculating angular error for steering, ensuring safe communication with the Raspberry Pi through timeout mechanisms, correcting the lane layout, and managing step latching.
+The goal is to keep these functions as independent as possible, operating only on their inputs without relying on hidden states, which makes them more predictable and reusable.
+In cases where maintaining state is unavoidable, such as using flags for path changes or step transitions, explicit resets are introduced to prevent previous errors from affecting the operation.
+This approach achieves a balance between simplicity, reliability, and precise control of the system.

 <details open>
 <summary>⚙️ Obtacle Challenge Main Code </summary>